wingman007/fmiedd/1301681052-DanailDinev/1301681052-DanailDinev/README.txt

 or leave empty for guest session

 Warning!
 Some parts of the parts are hard coded(user roles, rows names and position), so be carefull when editing!

+SECOND WARNING!
+After tonight's last "developement" (3-12-2014) is possible some parts of the program to be buggy.
+Sorry .. peace! :D

 Happy coding!